 dotCMS simplifies your Content publishing by automatically ensuring that any time you push Content to another server, the Content displays properly and all code works correctly on the receiving server.
-You don't need to do anything other than author and push your desired Content.
+In other words, you don't need to understand how your changes might affect other portions of your site; all you need to do is author and push your desired Content.

 This is accomplished through the use of dependencies.
 When you push any Content to another server, dotCMS automatically determines the dependencies of that Content, which includes all other Content needed to ensure that the item you're pushing will display and work properly. dotCMS then also automatically pushes everything your pushed Content is dependent on.